dgattey/dg/README.md

 ### Changing/adding images

+The `design` folder contains all the project's Sketch files with some screenshots/other types of files that are design related.
+If adding new images, please add the source files to `design`.
+All assets for site usage should be created into `src/_assets/img` or `src/_assets/icons`, then processed.

-Use the `process-images.sh` script after doing so.
-It will optimize/minify all jpg/png files.
+Use the `process-images.sh` script after adding an image.
+It will optimize/minify all image files.
 Additionally, it will convert those files to WebP versions and put them back in the same folders.
 This allows `jekyll-assets` to properly copy all those files on build.
 It can take _FOREVER_ to run ImageOptim, so be patient.
-Also, you may need to run the script multiple times to get the best results.
+Running the script once will optimize or re-optimize all images.

 ## Committing Code